 AIT Ballet for Figure Skaters’ Coaches Course

-Registration: $850 Includes electronic copies of both books and DVD
+Registration: $850 Includes electronic copies of both books and video and the NEW coaches manual!

 Ballet for Figure Skaters’ Coaches Course Levels and Descriptions